tt405907/SudokuSolver/README.md

 Personal project to explore some new technologies (tkinter,backtracking,..)

 ### Coming soon
-Code cleanup (changing file names, classes and maybe some methods) Implementation of a new feature that will allow you to scan a sudoku from your camera.
+- Code cleanup (changing file names, classes and maybe some methods).
+- Implementation of a new feature that will allow you to scan a sudoku from your camera.

 ## How to run this code ?